 Jose Mourinho, The Special One, The Game, The Maestro

 Jose Mourinho, The Special One, won the FIFA Coach of the Year award for 2010.
-He is currently the coach of Real Madrid FC, last year won everything with Internazionale and if we take a look at what he achieved in the last 10 years, I would say the nickname “The Special One” is fitting.
+He is currently the coach of Chelsea Football Club, again!
+He has won everything with Internazionale.
+Still unbeaten in Chelsea home ground, Stamford Bridge, won the Spanish La Liga with record points and if we take a look at what he achieved in the last 10 years, I would say the nickname “The Special One” is fitting.

 The Beginning